224Abhay/Sticker-Mockup-Creator/README.md

    - Drag the positioning box to place your sticker
    - Resize from the bottom-right corner
    - View real-time position and size coordinates
+   - **Remove Backgrounds**: Use the cross button to remove unwanted backgrounds

 ### 4. **Customize Measurement Lines**
    - Toggle measurement lines on/off